MercersKitchen/Advanced-CS/README.md

 ---

 # Progressions in Pong Teaching Exemplar
+- Paired Programming Activity
+- Focuses on Vocabulary and questions to guide program development
+- Goal: two ellipses functioning like Pong Balls in a box
+- Progression: Create a Program with ...
+Routines for typing
+  - Driver Program
+  - Class additions (visual data and mathematical data)

 ## Introduction to Classes
 - Unit 2: [1] Objects - Instances of Classes